hwj20/jupyterlab-slurm/README.md

 - Set `SLURM_USE_REST`, `SLURMREST_URL`, `SLURMREST_TOKEN` if you want to integrate `slurmrestd`.
 (The demo stubs raise `NotImplementedError` to keep the sample small.)
 - Consider adding policy checks (max GPUs/time) for your cluster.
 - For a nicer UI, extend the React panel and parse `squeue` to a table.

+## TODO
+1. Do we need to support slurmrestd?